geroldmeisinger/opencv-comfyui/README.md

 Comfy `IMAGE` is actually a batch of images, usually with just one, but we have to handle the case with multiple images:
 1. We could iterate over the batch and call the OpenCV function for each image, but then we have to collect the output in lists as well.
 This works as long as the output is just a image, not a tuple.
 If it is tuple (e.g. `(nparray, int)`) either the user has to select the list index everytime or we treat all inputs as lists too.
-2. We always use batch index 0 but this may be surprising behaviour for the user.
+2. We could always use batch index 0 but this may be surprising behaviour for the user.
-3. We just support batch_size=1
+3. We could just support batch_size=1.
+I settled with this for now because it's easier.

 ### Image versus nparray

-The first design choice was how to convert and use Comfy image versus OpenCV nparray.
+For handling Comfy image versus OpenCV nparray we have the following choices:

 1. **Always use Comfy `IMAGE` for input and output**
 	- fails for functions requiring grayscale images (like `Canny`), because we always convert from RGB to BGR to RGB.